Stacey Solomon: Reality and game shows

-From February 2015, Solomon took part in the second series of The Jump and was eliminated on 4 February.

-On 22 September 2016, it was announced Solomon would take over from Laura Whitmore and become co-host of newly named I'm a Celebrity...Get Me Out of Here! spin-off I'm a Celebrity...Get Me Out of Here!
+In 2010, Solomon took part in the tenth series of the reality show I'm a Celebrity...Get Me Out of Here!
+She beat Shaun Ryder in the final and was crowned "Queen of the Jungle".
+She would later take over from Laura Whitmore and become co-host of newly named I'm a Celebrity...Get Me Out of Here! spin-off I'm a Celebrity...Get Me Out of Here!
 Extra Camp alongside Vicky Pattison, Joe Swash and Chris Ramsey.
-She did not return for the following series.